edwinacunav/hiddenchest/README.md

     - `Sprite#mouse_above?` alias `Sprite#mouse_inside?`
     - `Sprite#mouse_above_color?` - It will ignore pixels with alpha value set at 0.
     - `Window#mouse_above?(command_index)` alias `Window#mouse_inside?(command_index)`
+* `Bitmap` class supports 'invert!' method.
+It will invert the Bitmap's current colors in no time!
 * The engine now sports the brand new `MsgBoxSprite` class!
     - `bitmap` handles its base contents.
     - `bar_bitmap` is made of the message box title bar.